hexbatch/apple-core/v1/docs/core/user_groups.md

 # User Groups

 A user group is a collection of users who have permissions.
+It is defined by a token that inherits from the user, and the base group token

 ## Admins